 It is typically uncommon for deer populations to fluctuate dramatically from year to year, especially in District 3 where deer move out of the mountains in winter and weather conditions are generally mild and do not result in large winter die-offs.
-However, during the winter of 2016/2017, deer experienced prolonged periods of heavy snow cover, particularly in the Grande Ronde River drainage.
-Although the deer went into winter in good condition, we observed significant winter-kill along the Grande Ronde, and observed below average deer harvest across most of the district.
-Although the winter of 2017/2018 was relatively mild, we expect the effects of the previous winter to carry-over into the 2018 hunting season, due to poor fawn survival and recruitment.
-We don't expect harvest metrics to rebound towards long-term averages until the 2019 season.
+However, we had very late and heavy snow cover across the district during the winter of 2018/2019, with snow cover persisting well into the usual spring green-up period.
+Although the deer went through January in presumably good condition, we observed significant winter-kill across the district, with many ranchers along the Snake and Grande Ronde rivers reporting emaciated and dying deer.
+A substantial number of the dead deer investigated were yearlings and, with deer herds still recovering from the harsh winter in 2016/2017, the combined effects were seen in the low 2019 harvest and are expected to carry-over into the 2020 hunting season.
+With an average to mild winter over 2019-2020 and the lag time for bucks to become legal 3-points, we wouldn't expect white-tailed deer harvest to significantly improve until the 2021 season, and mule deer harvest by 2022.

 Periodic die-offs have occurred due to epizootic hemorrhagic disease (EHD) and bluetongue, both viral conditions transmitted by a biting midge, which mainly affect white-tailed deer.
-Eastern Washington experienced a severe outbreak in 2015.
-However, the outbreak was relatively mild in District 3, mainly affecting the eastern portion of the district, where summer drought conditions and warm temperatures likely concentrated deer near water sources with high midge densities.
-This outbreak did not appear to impact harvest during the 2016 season, and we do not expect any lasting effects in those GMUs that were affected (145, 163, and 178).
-While we annually monitor disease outbreaks, there is nothing feasible to be done to prevent outbreaks of hemorrhagic diseases.
+While WDFW only received a few reports of deer dying during the summer, particularly in portions of GMU 149 and 154, biologists in Oregon reported significant deer die-offs adjacent to WA, with survey declines of up to 70%.
+We may see some effects of this large die-off in GMUs that border OR.
+While disease outbreaks are monitored annually, there is nothing feasible to be done to prevent outbreaks of hemorrhagic diseases.

 Mule deer populations have experienced long-term declines across much of the west with no definitive cause identified.
-Habitat loss is suspected to be one possible cause, particularly loss of winter range.
+Habitat loss is suspected to be one possible cause, particularly the loss of winter range.
 The Conservation Reserve Program (CRP) has probably helped maintain winter range in District 3, and mule deer populations outside of the mountains appear to be stable to increasing.
 However, decreases in available CRP contracts over the last few years have resulted in more land going into agricultural production and will likely have long-term negative impacts on mule deer populations in the district.
-In the short term, summer drought in 2015, combined with difficult winter conditions in 2016/2017 appeared to have a negative effect on 2015 fawn crop that should have been reaching legal antler size in 2017.
-We expect to continue to see the impacts of the 2016/2017 winter in the number of legal size bucks in the 2018 hunting season, and do not expect a return to average harvest until the 2019 hunting season.
-Consequently, populations available for 2018 harvest are not expected to improve much over the poor 2017 season.

-The only references WDFW currently has for future potential harvest during general seasons are recent trends in harvest, hunter numbers, and hunter success.
-Figure 3 provides trend data for each of these statistics by GMU and are intended to provide hunters with the best information possible to make an informed decision on where they want to hunt in District 3 and what they can expect to encounter with regard to hunter success and hunter numbers.
+One reference WDFW currently has for future potential harvest during general seasons are recent trends in hunter harvest success and harvest/unit effort.
+Figure 3 provides trend data for each of these statistics by GMU and is intended to provide hunters with the best information possible to make an informed decision on where they want to hunt in District 3 and what they can expect to encounter with regard to hunter success and deer numbers.

 Figure 3.
-Left column: Ten year trends in total numbers of mule deer bucks (blue) and antlerless deer (green), and white-tailed bucks (red) and antlerless deer (purple) during all general seasons combined from 2008-2017.
+Left column: Ten-year trends in total numbers of mule deer bucks (blue) and antlerless deer (green), and white-tailed bucks (red) and antlerless deer (purple) during all general seasons combined from 2010-2019.
 Totals do not include permit harvest (note the different scales, from maximums of 80, 140, 450, and 1,000).
-Right column: Ten year trends in percentage harvest success for each GMU in District 3 for modern firearm (blue diamonds), archery (red squares), and muzzleloader (green triangles) general season hunters for 2008-2017.
+Right column: Ten-year trends in percentage harvest success for each GMU in District 3 for modern firearm (blue diamonds), archery (red squares), and muzzleloader (green triangles) general season hunters for 2010-2019.